Jonah Lwanga

-Background and education
+Early life and education

 Lwanga was born on 18 July 1945 in the village of Ddegeya in present-day Luweero District, Uganda to Kezia Babitaka.
 Lwanga's grandfather, Obadiah Basajjakitalo, was one of the two initial leaders of the Orthodox Church in Uganda along with Ruben Spartas Mukasa.

 He completed his general education in Bulemezi and Kyaddondo, Uganda (1952-1964).

 From 1964 to 1968 he studied at the Ecclesiastical School of Crete.
 From 1968 to 1978 he held a degree in Theology and Philosophy from the University of Athens.

 Vocation

 From 1979 to 1981 he served as Secretary of the Orthodox Mission in Uganda.

 Lwanga was ordained a deacon on 1 May 1981 and a year later, in 1982, he was ordained a priest.

 After his ordination, Lwanga was appointed Dean at the Archbishop Makarios III Patriarchal Orthodox Seminary in Riruta, Nairobi, and taught theology.
 He was subsequently elevated to the status of Archimandrite in 1992.
 Shortly after, he was ordained the Vicar Bishop of Bukoba, Tanzania on 27 January 1992.

-On 12 May 1997, Lwanga was transferred from the Bishopric of Bukoba, Tanzania, to Uganda as Metropolitan of Kampala and All Uganda after the death of Metropolitan Theodoros Nankyama ..
+On 12 May 1997, Lwanga was transferred from the Bishopric of Bukoba, Tanzania, to Uganda as Metropolitan of Kampala and All Uganda after the death of Metropolitan Theodoros Nankyama.